Content available exclusively for subscribers

 In the future, you could argue that it would be best for Woody and Christopher to back up the Brinks truck for coordinators when hiring a first-time coach.

-Perhaps you need to cut other things for budget reasons, but the coaching budget should be through the roof.
+Perhaps you need to cut other things for budget reasons, but the coaching budget should be through the proverbial financial roof.

-At this point, as Glenn is learning the why’s and wherefore’s of being an NFL head coach, you wonder if the fact that two coordinators are doing their jobs for the first time and trying to figure things out themselves in their respective jobs, and the third coordinator, who is a good man, was fired after one year as a DC and one year as a HC, and is perhaps better served in the assistant head coach job role, you wonder if that is not buttressing Glenn as much as he needs . . .
+At this point, as Glenn is learning the why’s and wherefore’s of being an NFL head coach, you wonder if the fact that two coordinators are doing their NFL jobs for the first time and trying to figure things out themselves in their respective jobs, and the third coordinator, who is a good man, was fired after one year as a DC and one year as a HC, elsewhere in recent years, and is perhaps better served in the assistant head coach job role, you wonder if that dynamic is not buttressing Glenn as much as he needs . . .

 Another thing not buttressing Glenn as much as he needs was his decision, along with Darren Mougey and whoever the contract negotiator was, to give Justin Fields a two-year, $40 million deal for $30 million.